 Larry Smart, professor in the Horticulture Section of the School of Integrative Plant Science, recently joined Cornell Cooperative Extension’s “Extension Out Loud” podcast series to discuss industrial hemp production in New York state.

-Last week temperatures ranged within 2 degrees of normal.
-Precipitation has ranged from half an inch to over 2 inches.
-Base 50 growing degree-days ranged from 40 to 120.
-Unsettled conditions for most of the week with a few dry periods.
+Last week temperatures were near normal to 6 degrees below normal.
+Precipitation has ranged from a trace to 2 inches.
+Base 50 growing degree-days ranged from 20 to 100.
+Above-normal temperatures this week!

 A pretty tranquil week is in store for New York.
 Temperatures will be very close to normal and there will be little if any rainfall through late Tuesday at the earliest.
 Daytime high temperatures will be mainly in the 70s to low 80s at best through Tuesday and a bit warmer on Wednesday (low- mid 80s).